VANCOUVER AND VICTORIA, B.C. CANADA

 • A demanding travel day, departing Tofino to Vancouver Int’l.
 Airport.

--Depart Tofino for Duke Point (the ferry terminal in Nanaimo), then onward to Tsawwassen terminal.
+-Depart Tofino to Duke Point (the ferry terminal in Nanaimo), then onward to Tsawwassen terminal.

 -Ferry arrives at Tsawwassen and you continue to Vancouver Int’l Airport.